kazimanzurrashid/serverless-test-drive/README.md

 5. Cloudformation

 ## Background
-In terms of feature you add work and count it, there are only two dynamodb tables, when a word is added it uses a lambda function to update the count of the other table.
-The other two lambda functions are exposed by API Gateway for client applications.
-The cloud formation template is responsible to setup everything and Gulp is used as task runner.
+In terms of feature, you can add word and count it, there are only two dynamodb tables, when a word is added it uses a lambda function to update the count of the other table.
+The other two lambda functions are exposed by API Gateway for client application.
+The cloud formation templates are responsible to setup everything and Gulp is used as task runner.

 ## Setup